wirapratamaz/DEX-BRIDGE/README.md

 $ npm run test:cov
 ```

+## API Documentation

+This project uses Swagger for API documentation.
+Swagger provides a way to document the RESTful APIs in a user-friendly, interactive manner.

+Once the application is running, you can access the Swagger UI at: Localhost:3000/api-docs

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).